Join our team

-To do that, the SPCA needs various skills and passions, along with the help of our dedicated volunteers.
+To do that, SPCA needs various skills and passions, along with the help of our dedicated volunteers.

-You may be familiar with our animal carer roles and uniformed inspectors, but the SPCA also offers careers in the areas of Marketing, Fundraising, Science, Education and all fields of Administration.
+You may be familiar with our animal carer roles and uniformed inspectors, but SPCA also offers careers in the areas of Marketing, Fundraising, Science, Education and all fields of Administration.
 Everyone works together to help achieve our mission: to create a better life for New Zealand’s animals.

 Become an SPCA volunteer

-Working as a volunteer (for people age 18 and over) is always a good introduction to the SPCA.
+Working as a volunteer (for people age 18 and over) is always a good introduction to SPCA.
 By volunteering at your local SPCA centre, not only are you helping support the vital work we do, you also become familiar with how the organisation works, our people, our animals and our processes.

 The following are suggestions for activities and school subjects to help lead you in the right direction: